AnniePawl/python-crash-course/Chapter3_Intro_to_Lists/chapter3.md

 # LISTS
 - You can put anything in a list
-- Lists le you store info in one place
+- Lists let you store info in one place
 - List are a collection of items in a particular order
 - Square brackets `[ ]` indicate a list
 - List items are seperated by commas `,`